Kobe Bryant crash photos lawsuit to be heard by LA jury - NewsBreak

 When the county sought a psychiatric evaluation of Bryant to determine if she suffered emotional distress because of the photos, her lawyers criticized the “scorched-earth discovery tactics” to bully her and other family members of victims to abandon their lawsuits.

-The county responded by saying they were sympathetic to Bryant's losses but dismissed her case as a “money grab.”
+The county responded by saying they were sympathetic to Bryant's losses and dismissed her case as a “money grab.”

 Comments / 0